Home > Experiences & Adventures > 8 Flowers Fields to Get Lost in This Summer

 West Glacier, MT

 Some have strange names.
 Elephant’s head, so-called for its unusual shape, blooms on the Hidden Lake Overlook Trail.
-Beargrass, not a grass but a white-tipped perennial, speckles the hill above Grinnell Lake.
-And fireweed, with its signature magenta hue, is all over, easy to spot along the Going-to-the-Sun Road.
+Beargrass, a white-tipped perennial, speckles the hill above Grinnell Lake.
+And fireweed, with its signature magenta hue, is all over and easy to spot along the Going-to-the-Sun Road.
+Take in the stunning scenery of the park, from the cascading waterfalls to the fragrant flowers, and snap the perfect picture.

 3. Lompoc Flower Fields